implydata/imply-iframe-examples/control-with-url/README.md

    ![screenshot of settings](images/code.png "enableApiEndpoint")

  - Open Localhost:9095 and from the side menu navigate to settings.
-Under setting select API tokens and click on new token to generate an API token.
+Under settings select API tokens and click on new token to generate an API token.

   ![screenshot of ui-settings](images/settings.png "ui settings")
 ## Configuring a request